hande-qmc/hande/documentation/manual/input/calcs/fciqmc.rst

     Optional.

     Further options to control using a semi-stochastic projection of the Hamiltonian operator instead of a purely stochastic projection.
-Note that, some options in the ``semi_stoch`` table are required to be set if the table is given.
+Note that some options in the ``semi_stoch`` table are required to be set if the table is given.
 See :ref:`semi_stoch_table`.
 ``restart``